Rules and Support

 IGL House Rules

 The IGL team and our players come from a vast array of backgrounds and varied metas with differing ways of handling certain situations in Infinity.
 The team has come up with some house rules, which are intended as guidelines for all leagues run by the IGL (unless otherwise noted).
-These house rules are not enforceable and exist more as a way to resolve conflicts and provide a public answer to common questions that come up before and during games.

 All of these house rules are optional, although we would prefer that you abide by them for a smoother play experience on Tabletop Simulator.
 The one rule that is not negotiable is as follows: